-- 1. An undergraduate grade point average of at least 3.0 from an accredited institution in education. - 2.
-Official transcripts sent to the Director of Graduate Studies from your undergraduate institution as well as transcripts from any graduate level course that you would like to have considered for transfer into the program. - 3.
+- 1. An undergraduate grade point average of at least 3.0 from an accredited institution in education. - Official transcripts sent to the Dean for Online, Graduate, and Partner Programs from your undergraduate institution as well as transcripts from any graduate level course that you would like to have considered for transfer into the program. - 3.
 Resume. - 4.
-A recommendation form completed by your administrator or supervisor.

-- 5. Successful teaching experience at the P-12 level for a minimum of one year. - 6.
+A recommendation form completed by your administrator or supervisor. - 5.
+Successful teaching experience at the P-12 level for a minimum of one year. - 6.
 Applicants for whom English is a second language must have an adequate command of English as demonstrated by their performance on the Test of English as a Foreign Language (TOEFL).
 Institutional code is 6171 and the department code is 3101.